 For some of these tests, beneficiaries in regular Medicare pay nothing; for other tests, Part B's copayment applies.
 The Affordable Care Act ("Obamacare") enhanced Medicare's preventive services offerings.
 For details, click here.

-To download a copy of Medicare's Your Guide to Medicare's Preventive Services, click here.
+To download a copy of Medicare's guide to its preventive services, click here.

 For more information from Medicare.gov about what preventive services are covered, click here.